-Chain-link fences are a durable and secure way of keeping your children and pets securely within your property and strays off your compound.
+Chain-link fences are a durable and secure way of keeping your children and pets securely within your property and straying off your compound.
 They’re a common fencing option, especially for small yards where the intention is not to completely block the view.

 Although a chain-link fence is an inexpensive, resilient, and durable way to define your property line, it sometimes doesn’t meet all customer expectations.
 Wood, vinyl, wrought iron, steel, and aluminum fences are all possible alternatives to chain link fences.